liferay/liferay-docs/userGuide/en/chapters/08-social-networking.markdown

 Let's activate Social Activity for Blogs Entries.
 Check the box next to *Blog Entry*.
 You now have options to set point values and limits on several different actions for blogs.
 You'll notice each item on the list has dropdowns you can use to set the number of participation and contribution points; popularity points are tied directly to contribution points.
 In addition to that, you can expand the box by clicking *Limits* in the top right of each list item.
 You can use this to set a limit on how many times a use can perform this activity with a specific asset and receive the requisite points.
 For some activities, you can set limits on both participation and contribution points but on new content creation you can only set limits on participation points.

-For all actions that do not involve the creation of a new asset, all of the contribution points always go to the original asset creator and all popularity points go to the original asset.
+It might not be immediately obvious, but for all actions that do not involve the creation of a new asset, all of the contribution points always go to the original asset creator and all popularity points go to the original asset.
 That means if *Votes on a Blog* is set to have 1 *Participation* point and 5 *Contribution* points (and therefore 5 *Popularity* points), the user who votes on the asset will receive 1 participation point, the user who created the asset will receive 5 contribution points, and the asset will receive 5 popularity points.

 ![Figure 8.11: Setting limits in Social Activity](../../images/social-equity-limits.png)